HazyResearch/smallfry/README.md

 ## Usage
 ### Directly initialize a compressed embedding layer
-The initialization argument of smallfry embedding layer is the same as original [PyTorch embedding layers](https://pytorch.org/docs/stable/nn.html#embedding).
-The only additional required argument is ```nbit=<the precision of the quantized numbers> ```, specifying what numerical precision is desired for the underlying smallfry embedding representation.
-Currently we support 1, 2, 4, 8, 16, 32 bit representations.

-Smallfry compresses pre-trained embeddings for training and inference.
-During initialization, the pre-trained embedding values can be loaded via a ```torch.FloatTensor``` or via a file in GloVe format where everyline represent a word vector without a file header.
-For example,
+The parameters for initializing a QuantEmbedding module are the same as those of the [PyTorch Embedding module](https://pytorch.org/docs/stable/nn.html#embedding).
+The only additional required parameter is ```nbit ```, specifying the number of bits to use for each quantized embedding value.
+Currently we support 1, 2, 4, 8, 16, and 32 bit representations.
+During initialization, the pre-trained embedding values can be loaded via a ```torch.FloatTensor``` or via a file in GloVe format where every line represents a word vector (no file header).
+Below, we show examples of both of these initialization strategies for the QuantEmbedding module:

 ```
 from smallfry import QuantEmbedding